 And make her fountain dry.

-37Babylon will become a heap of ruins, a haunt of jackals,
+37Babylon will become a heap [of ruins], a haunt and dwelling place of jackals,

-An object of horror and hissing, without inhabitants.
+An object of horror (an astonishing desolation) and a hissing [of scorn and amazement], without inhabitants.

-And make them drunk, that they may become jubilant
+And make them drunk, that they may rejoice

 And may sleep a perpetual sleep